kubernetes-sigs/kustomize/docs/glossary.md

 A _base_ is a [target] that some [overlay] modifies.

-Any target, including an overlay, can be a base to another target.
+Any target, including an [overlay], can be a base to another target.

 A base has no knowledge of the overlays that refer to it.

-A base is usable in isolation, i.e. one should be able to [apply] a base to a cluster directly.

 For simple [gitops] management, a base configuration could be the _sole content of a git repository